 1. Leads to happier employees — who stick around longer

 Assisting your team in obtaining industry designations shows them you share in their desire to be the best they can be.
-People want to work for organizations that are invested in their professional development and committed to helping them take the next steps in their career.
+People are happier working for organizations that are invested in their professional development and committed to helping them take the next steps in their career.

 Employees also will feel noticed and valued by the company, and by you, as their manager.
 This sense of value can go a long way in prompting them to want to stay, which reduces one of your biggest headaches and expenses — staff turnover.